 They've got great journalists, do a good enough coverage of everything related to Thailand as well as some regional and international matters.

-On top of that, I love that they're not afraid to speak their mind when the Thai government does or says something shady.
+On top of that, I love that they're not afraid to speak their mind about politics and what is going in the country.

 Another news website I discovered recently on Facebook.

 Thisrupt seems to be run by a young generation of Thai journalists tired of the way the government controls the media and the country.

 Can't tell they're 100% unbiased but they're offering a different point of view on the issues and news in Thailand.

 They also make great videos that explain some historic facts and cultural traditions in Thailand.

 The Thaiger is a mix between a news site and a lifestyle magazine covering both political issues and local stories.

 Great for expats to get a glimpse at what's going on in Thailand beyond politics and visa issues.

 They're also often the first ones to talk about big announcements or events in the country.

 When I don't need to keep up with big newspapers, BK Magazine is the only thing I read.